MetaMask/metamask-docs/wallet/how-to/use-non-evm-networks/starknet/troubleshoot.md

 # Troubleshoot

-Use this guide to resolve common issues when connecting to MetaMask and using the Starknet Snap.
+This guide addresses issues that might occur when configuring the MetaMask connection or implementing the Starknet Snap.

-## Connection issus
+## Connection issues

 When using `get-starknet`, the library automatically handles MetaMask detection, connection, and Starknet Snap installation.
 If you're using `wallet_invokeSnaps` directly, you might need to manage these processes manually.